michael-martin/phpbb-cleanup/readme.md

 * Clone the repo
 * `npm install`
 * Copy the `.env.sample` file to `.env`
-* Update any settings there as appopriate.
+* Update settings there as appropriate
 * `npm start`

 ## .env Config